-6.3.1.
-Fish and Fish Habitat

-- the identification of any potential serious harm to fish, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
-The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - ✓ any potential imbalances in the food web in relation to baseline; - the effects of changes to the aquatic environment on fish and their habitat, including; - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, included shellfish and forage fish; - any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barrier; - ✓ any reduction in fish populations as a result of potential overfishing due to increased access to the project area; - ✓ any modifications and use of habitats by federally or provincially listed fish species. - a discussion of how project construction timing correlates to key fisheries windows;
+- 6.3.1.
+Fish and Fish Habitat - the identification of any potential harmful alteration, disruption or destruction of fish habitat, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
+The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - \checkmark any potential imbalances in the food web in relation to baseline; - the effects of changes to the aquatic environment on fish and their habitat, including; - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, included shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barrier; - ✓ any reduction in fish populations as a result of potential overfishing due to increased access to the project area; - ✓ any modifications and use of habitats by federally or provincially listed fish species; - \checkmark the potential contamination of fish flesh downstream from the project. - a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential impacts resulting from overlapping periods; - a discussion of how vibration caused by blasting may affect fish behaviour, such as spawning or migrations;